sophos/SOREL-20M/README.md

 ```
 # Re-plot baselines -- note that the below command assumes
-# that the S3 dataset has been downloaded to the location
+# that the baseline models at s3://sorel-20m/09-DEC-2020/baselines
-# /dataset
+# have been downloaded to the /baselines directory
-python plot.py plot_roc_distribution_for_tag /dataset/baselines/results/ffnn_results.json ./ffnn_results.png
+python plot.py plot_roc_distribution_for_tag /baselines/results/ffnn_results.json ./ffnn_results.png
 ```

 # Neural network training